alexandra-urberg/movies-explorer-api/README.md

 # movies-explorer-api
-This is the final project/diploma for Yandex-Practicum Boot camp(backend version)
+This is the final project/diploma for Yandex-Practicum Bootcamp(backend version)